andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

    [:not [:or :keyword :string [:vector :any] :map]]])
 ```

 Once these are defined we can use `walk/postwalk` to remove any vectors that contain tags we don't want.
-It's not enough to check something is a `vector?` as `clojure.walk` traverses maps as map entries, which are vectors.
+It's worth pointing out that it is not enough to check a node is a `vector?` as `clojure.walk` traverses maps as map entries, which are vectors.
 So we need to explicitly check `(not (map-entry %))`, otherwise we will end up treating map entries as hiccup vectors.

 ```clojure
 (defn remove-tags [tags hiccup]